Sexual Misconduct Policy prior to August 14, 2020

 Notice of Non-Discrimination and Policy Statement

-The health, safety, and well being of all members of Iona College (the “College”) community are the College’s primary concerns.
+The health, safety, and well being of all members of Iona University (the “College”) community are the College’s primary concerns.
 In accordance with Title IX of the Education Amendments of 1972 (“Title IX”), the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (the “Clery Act”), as amended by the Violence Against Women Act/Campus Sexual Violence Act (“Campus SaVE Act”), and Article 129-B of the New York State Education Law, the College is committed to providing a safe community, free from all forms of sex discrimination, including sexual misconduct.
 In accordance with Title IX, the College does not discriminate on the basis of sex in its education programs and activities.
 Under Title IX, discrimination on the basis of sex includes sexual harassment and sexual violence.

 The College will not tolerate any form of sexual misconduct.
 Sexual misconduct can occur in many forms and will not be tolerated in the College’s education programs or activities.
 Sexual harassment and sexual violence, including the offenses of sexual assault, sexual coercion, sexual exploitation, dating violence, domestic violence, and stalking, are all forms of sexual misconduct.
 Sexual misconduct can occur between strangers, acquaintances, or people who know each other well, including those who are involved in an intimate or sexual relationship, and can be committed by anyone regardless of sex, gender, or gender identity.